 Copy and paste the EmptyScriptAdder Plugin code into the new script.

-Right-click the script in the Explorer and select Save as Local Plugin.
+In the Explorer window, right-click the script and select Save as Local Plugin.

 Adding a Toolbar Button